austinBailey5624/MonsterMaster/README.md

 ## Differences from Pokemon
 1. **The player matters** In Pokemon Games the user really doesnt matter at all other than as a way to move yourself around the screen.
 In MonsterMaster as the character you are an active participant in the battle and defeat occurs when you are knocked out, not just when the monster representing you is defeated *it also bears noting that monsters gain experience much faster than humans.
 2. **There is player choice** that shapes the world around you.
-3. **There isn't a single way to win the game.** There are factions that you side with and gain reputation with that determine how you play and end the game.
+3. **There isn't a single way to win the game.** There are factions that you side with and gain ranks and reputation with that determine how you play and end the game.
 4. **The world is open.** Although there are gates to certain areas, (and certain areas are much more difficult than others) you can directly open them by sacrifice a monster with certain stats
 5. **You can Combine monsters.** Part of the game is combining your monsters to make better monsters.
 6. **Level Cap.** The level of monsters is capped based on how many monsters are in its family tree.
 A second generation will be more powerful and have a higher level cap than a first generation etc